 Exercise is a powerful tool to help keep a body healthy.
 Not only does it make you physically stronger and aerobically fit, but it also improves cognitive functions and boost mood.
 The Department of Health and Human Services recommends at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week.
 Recommendations for strength training are two times a week for all major muscle groups.
 Physical activity is essential to keep the lymphatic circulation flowing optimally.
 If you exercise consistently remember to cross-train with different activities to decrease repetitive stress on your joints and surrounding tissue.
 If you are a beginner, make a plan, begin slow and choose an activity you enjoy.
 A walking program is sufficient, to begin with.
 If you would like to focus on exercise for overall health and want to get fit without hurting yourself, enlist help from a certified fitness coach.
 I will help you build healthy habits, provide you with support and guidance through a customized progressive fitness plan.
 We’ll laugh, we’ll cry, we’ll build a six-pack – but most importantly – you’ll learn to move better so you don’t throw out your back.

 Which one of these tips will you start implementing today?
 This week?
 This month?
 If you begin today, ten years from now you’ll be happy you did.
-Make sure to check out the links I’ve included in this post and if you are looking for a little motivation and guidance, head on over to my contact page.
+Make sure to check out the links I’ve included in this post and if you are looking for a little motivation and guidance, schedule a complimentary consultation and assessment today, CLICK HERE.
 I’m here to guide and support your fitness journey.